 Retransmission negotiations between TDS Telecom and Nexstar Media Group are not going well, TDS’s CEO said as a channel blackout on TDS systems continued into day 16.
 More than 50,000 TDS customers in eight states are affected, without access to channels including ABC, CBS and Fox in certain markets.

-The new multi-year contract covers television stations and cable net WGN America.
+The new contract covers Tribune’s 42 television stations and cable network WGN America.

 Disputes between cable companies and program providers are typical this time of year.
 But the dispute between Charter Communications’ Spectrum TV and Tribune Media is beginning to feel anything but typical.
 Entering its eighth day, this skirmish could be the one that escalates into a prolonged battle.

 In an open letter to the roughly six million subscribers of Charter’s Spectrum pay-TV service who are currently without Tribune Broadcasting affiliates in 24 markets, Tribune CEO Peter Kern blasted Charter for offering a “false picture” of the companies’ carriage negotiations.